Computing exact $D$-optimal designs by mixed integer second-order cone programming: Introduction

-Recently, much progress has been done in the development of solvers for second order cone programming, when some of the variables are constrained in the integral domain (MISOCP: Mixed Integer Second Order Cone Programming).
-Thus, the SOCP formulation of $D-$optimality presented in this article allows us to use those specialized codes to solve exact design problems.
-Compared to the raw branch-and-bound method to compute exact designs proposed by Welch~\cite{Wel82}, the MISOCP approach is not only easier to implement, but it is also much more efficient.
-The reason is that specialized solvers such as CPLEX~\cite{cplex} or MOSEK~\cite{mosek} rely on branch-and-cut algorithms with sophisticated branching heuristics, and use \emph{cut inequalities} to separate non-integer solutions.
-Also, it may be necessary to point out that most solvers handling the former MAXDET formulation of $D-$optimality~\cite{VBW98} actually reformulate the problem using semidefinite programming, and there is currently no reliable solver to handle SDPs with integer variables.
+The second and probably more important benefit of SOCP formulations (compared to SDP) is that specialized solvers can handle SOCP problems with integer variables, while there is currently no reliable solver to handle SDPs with integer variables.
+Indeed, much progress has been made recently in the development of algorithms for second-order cone programming, when some of the variables are constrained in the integral domain (MISOCP: mixed integer second-order cone programming).
+Thus the SOCP formulation of $D$-optimality presented in this article, unlike the existing SOCP and SDP formulations, allows us to use those specialized codes to solve exact design problems.
+Indeed, our formulation is valid for \textit{any compact weight domain} $\mathcal{W}$, so in particular it is valid for the set $\mathcal{W}_N$ of exact designs of size $N$, and more generally for any polyhedron intersected with a lattice of integer points.
+Compared to the raw branch-and-bound method for computing exact designs proposed by Welch \cite{Wel82}, the MISOCP approach is not only easier to implement, but also much more efficient.
+The reason is that specialized solvers such as CPLEX \cite{cplex} or MOSEK \cite{mosek} rely on branch-and-cut algorithms with sophisticated branching heuristics, and they use \textit{cut inequalities} to separate noninteger solutions.